Integration of Alternative Messaging Providers

 The SMS message is now defined in the body.

-You can use the icon on the right-hand side to access the resource mapping in which you have stored all the required entries from the processing context.
+You can use the icon on the right to access the resource mapping, where you have stored all the necessary entries from the processing context.

-Enter the sender, recipient and text of the message as follows:
+Enter the sender, recipient, and message text as follows:

 from=${msgFrom}&to=${msgTo}&text=${msgText}

-Accept the dialog with "OK".
+Click "OK" to confirm the dialog box.
 The process is complete.
-If multi-factor authentication is selected via the "Voice call" method, the process takes effect and sends the required information.
+When multi-factor authentication via the "voice call" method is selected, the process begins and sends the required information.